EnMasseProject/enmasse/console/console-init/ui/mock-console-server/README.md

 the starting index within the result set.
 The object return provides a count of the number of rows in the result set in total.

+# Environment

+The following environment variables are understood:

+STATE_CHANGE_TIMEOUT - length of time in ms between state transitions of new address space and addres objects

 # Example Queries

 ## all address space types